ivy00johns/pwnagotchi-tools/README.md

 # Pwnagotchi Setup
 ## Images/Config Files
-I've included a number of `default.toml` files for the different Pwnagotchi images that you will can find as I found them handy when configuring my Pwnagotchi.
+I've included a number of `default.toml` files for the different `Pwnagotchi` images you can find as I found them helpful when configuring my `Pwnagotchi`.
-I've also included a `minimal-config.toml` file with the bare minimal configuration settings to get up and running.
+I've also included a `minimal-config.toml` file with the bare minimal configuration settings to get a `Pwnagotchi` up and running.

 | Repo														 | Default   																									 | Local   								     |
 |------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|-------------------------------------------|